 It's also worth emphasizing that putting behavior into the domain objects should not contradict the solid approach of using layering to separate domain logic from such things as persistence and presentation responsibilities.
 The logic that should be in a domain object is domain logic - validations, calculations, business rules - whatever you like to call it

 He does not say that each of those areas of logic - validations, calculations, business rules, etc - should go into a separate object, he specifically says that ALL the business logic for a single entity should go into a SINGLE object while presentation logic and database logic should be handled separately.
-It is quite clear to me - there should be one object in the business/domain layer for each entity.
+It is quite clear to me - there should be one object in the business/domain layer for each entity, and in a database application each of those objects is a table.

 Other rules which I regularly break are identified in the following articles: